Transformers: The Last Knight: Casting

 In December 2014, Mark Wahlberg confirmed that he would return in the sequel.
 In February 2016, there were casting calls for new lead and supporting roles in Los Angeles and London, and Peter Cullen was announced as returning to voice Optimus Prime.
 Approximately 850 cast and crew were hired, 450 of whom were Michigan residents, equating to 228 full-time positions.
 Additionally, 700 extras were hired from among Detroit residents, as part of Paramount's incentive deal with the state.
 On April 13, TheWrap reported that Isabela Moner was in talks to star as Izabella.
 The site also reported that Bay was eyeing Jean Dujardin, Stephen Merchant, and Jerrod Carmichael for supporting roles.
 On May 17, 2016, it was confirmed that Josh Duhamel would reprise his role in the film, and Jerrod Carmichael was cast.
 In June 2016, Anthony Hopkins, Mitch Pileggi, Santiago Cabrera, and Laura Haddock joined the cast, and Tyrese Gibson stated that he will return as Robert Epps.
 In August 2016, Liam Garrigan was confirmed to play King Arthur, a different version from his role as the same character on the television series Once Upon a Time.
 On September 4, 2016, Stanley Tucci confirmed his return.
 On October 14, 2016, Bay announced that John Turturro would reprise his role as Seymour Simmons from the first three films, and that John Goodman would return to voice Hound.
 A month before the film's release, Bay revealed that the character Cogman would be voiced by Downton Abbey actor Jim Carter, at the request of co-writer Matt Holloway, who is a fan of the series.
 On June 9, 2017, Reno Wilson confirmed he would have a voice role in the film.
 On June 16, 2017, Gibson revealed that despite closing a deal for the film, he was unable to appear as Epps due to scheduling conflicts with The Fate of the Furious.
-Longtime Transformers voice actor Frank Welker voices Megatron for the first time in the live-action film series, reprising the role from The Transformers, Transformers Prime and other various media.